Ann Lee: Rise to prominence

-She claimed to have had many miraculous escapes from death.
-She told of being examined by four clergymen of the Established Church, claiming that she spoke to them for four hours in 72 tongues.
+Lee told of being examined by Manchester magistrates or "religious scholars" and said that she had spoken to them in 72 different tongues.

 While in prison in Manchester for 14 days, she said she had a revelation that "a complete cross against the lusts of generation, added to a full and explicit confession, before witnesses, of all the sins committed under its influence, was the only possible remedy and means of salvation."
-She saw a vision of Adam and Eve which told her that sexual relations were the root of all evil.
-She also saw that she would be the second appearance of Christ.
-After this, probably in 1770, she was chosen by the Society as "Mother in spiritual things" and called herself "Ann, the Word" and also "Mother Ann."
+She claimed to have seen a vision of Adam and Eve which told her that sexual relations were the root of all evil, and that she would be the second appearance of Christ.
+After this, probably in 1770, she was chosen by the Society as "Mother in spiritual things" and called herself "Mother Ann" and also "Ann, the Word", as in "the Word of God".
 After being released from prison a second time, witnesses say Mother Ann performed a number of miracles, including healing the sick.

 Lee eventually decided to leave England for America in order to escape the persecution (i.e., multiple arrests and stays in prison) she experienced in Great Britain.
-She also saw the religious Awakening in the Americas and was called to share her beliefs and religion.
+She also saw the religious Awakening in the Americas and felt called to share her beliefs and religion.